danfuzz/samizdat/samex-naif/README.md

 Most other comments, including multi-line comments, are `//`-prefixed.

 Comment text is written using Markdown syntax, even when not marked `/**`.
-Code samples are delimited with triple-backticks (Github flavor).
+Code samples are delimited with triple-backticks (GitHub flavor).

 A general aim of commenting is to take a "DRY" (Don't Repeat Yourself) attitude, with specification files being the ultimate "source of truth" and